ChatGTHB/Appium_TestNG_MobileAutomationTesting/README.md

    - Start your Android emulator from Android Studio or connect a physical device via USB and ensure it is in developer mode.

 2. **Run the Tests from LoginTest Class**:
-   - Open the \`LoginTest\` class in your IDE.
+   - Open the `LoginTest` class in your IDE.
-   - Right-click on the class or the test method and select \`Run 'LoginTest'\` or \`Run 'testLogin'\`.
+   - Right-click on the class or the test method and select `Run 'LoginTest'` or `Run 'testLogin'`.

 ## Project Details

-### AppiumServer Class

-The \`AppiumServer\` class is responsible for managing the Appium server lifecycle.
-It provides methods to start and stop the Appium server using the \`AppiumServiceBuilder\`.
-The class ensures that the server is properly configured with the necessary settings and logs all activities to a file (\`Appiumlog.txt\`).

-### DriverManager Class

-The \`DriverManager\` class handles the initialization of the Android driver.
-It ensures that the driver is configured with the required capabilities and connected to the Appium server.
-It also manages the driver instance lifecycle, ensuring that the driver is properly started and stopped as needed.

-### LoginPage Class

-The \`LoginPage\` class contains methods to interact with the login page of the mobile application.
-It uses the Appium driver to locate and interact with elements on the page, such as entering the email and password, clicking the login button, and retrieving the success message.

-### LoginTest Class

-The \`LoginTest\` class contains TestNG test cases that verify the login functionality of the mobile application.
-It uses the \`LoginPage\` methods to perform actions and assertions to ensure that the login process works as expected.
-You can run these tests using Maven or directly from the \`LoginTest\` class in your IDE.
+- **AppiumServer Class**: Manages the Appium server lifecycle.
+- **DriverManager Class**: Handles the initialization of the Android driver.
+- **LoginPage Class**: Contains methods to interact with the login page.
+- **LoginTest Class**: Contains TestNG test cases for verifying the login functionality.

 ## Logging

 The project uses SLF4J with Logback for logging.
-The logs are written to a file (\`Appiumlog.txt\`) as well as the console, providing detailed information about the test execution and any issues encountered.
+Logs are written to `Appiumlog.txt` and the console, providing detailed information about the test execution and any issues encountered.

 ## Contributing

-1. Fork the repository.
-2. Create a new branch (\`git checkout -b feature/your-feature\`).
-3. Commit your changes (\`git commit -m 'Add some feature'\`).
-4. Push to the branch (\`git push origin feature/your-feature\`).
-5. Open a pull request.
+Contributions are welcome!
+Please fork the repository and create a pull request.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contact

+For any questions or suggestions, please open an issue or contact the repository owner.